ocornut/imgui/docs/README.md

 ### Demo

-Calling the `ImGui::ShowDemoWindow()` function will create a demo window showcasing variety of Dear ImGui features and examples.
+Calling the `ImGui::ShowDemoWindow()` function will create a demo window showcasing variety of features and examples.

 ![screenshot demo](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png)

 You should be able to build the examples from sources (tested on Windows/Mac/Linux).
 If you don't, let me know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
-- [imgui-demo-binaries-20190715.zip](http://www.dearimgui.org/binaries/imgui-demo-binaries-20190715.zip) (Windows binaries, Dear ImGui 1.72 WIP built 2019/07/15, master branch, 5 executables)
+- [imgui-demo-binaries-20190715.zip](http://www.dearimgui.org/binaries/imgui-demo-binaries-20190715.zip) (Windows binaries, 1.72 WIP built 2019/07/15, master branch, 5 executables)

 The demo applications are unfortunately not yet DPI aware so expect some blurriness on a 4K screen.
 For DPI awareness in your application, you can load/reload your font at different scale, and scale your Style with `style.ScaleAllSizes()`.